JelilFaisalAbudu/typescript-in-50-leesons/ch01/lesson-1/README.md

-# TYPESCRIPT IN 50 LESSONS - CHAPTER ONE
+# TYPESCRIPT IN 50 LESSONS - LESSON ONE

 In this chapter, we learn about how to leverage on  the modern code editor's(in my case, it's VS Code) TypeScript extension to analyze our vanilla Javascript code.